Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 Now look at the different methods Copilot generated for us.
 While it all looks correct, we would like to change the `getTasks()` method so that it only returns the tasks for a specified user ID.

-To do that, delete the `readTasks()` function entirely and replace it with the comment `// Get all tasks for a user based on userId`.
+To do that, delete the `getTasks()` function entirely and replace it with the comment `// Get all tasks for a user based on userId`.
 Then let Copilot generate it again for us.
 It will suggest new code line by line, accept the suggestions as they come until the function is complete.

 <details>
 <summary>Example Copilot suggestion</summary>